arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 thumbnail: name-sans-v05/thumbnail.png
 ---

 Update: this article was original written in 2021, for Name Sans v0.5.
-Recently, [Name Sans v1.0](https://www.arrowtype.com/name-sans) has been released, along with [a newer article describing Name Sans and its design process](https://www.arrowtype.com/articles/name-sans-process).
+More recently, [Name Sans v1.0](https://www.arrowtype.com/name-sans) was been released, along with [a newer article describing Name Sans and its design process](https://www.arrowtype.com/articles/name-sans-process).

 [Name Sans](https://www.arrowtype.com/name-sans) is a modern interpretation of the mosaic name tablets of the NYC Subway.
 It is currently available with discounted pre-release pricing [via Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans).